ibm-cloud-docs/appid/mfa.md

 MFA is a method of confirming a user's identity by requiring them to use something that they have in addition to something that they know to verify that they are who they say that they are.
 {: shortdesc}

-When you use MFA, you can configure email or SMS to send the one-time code.
-However, you cannot configure them both at the same time.
-When you turn MFA on for the first time, email is enabled by default.
-For both email and SMS there are a few settings that are configured for you and cannot be changed.
+The first time that MDA is enabled, it is set to use email by default.
+You can change the setting to use SMS, but you cannot configure both at the same time.
+For both email and SMS, there are a few settings that are configured for you and cannot be changed.

 <table>